webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Risk Awareness**: Ensuring that stakeholders are informed and aware of existing risks.
 - **Inherent Risk**: The level of risk before any risk mitigation measures are applied.
 - **Residual Risk**: The remaining risk after mitigation measures are implemented.
-- **Control Risk**: The risk that controls and safeguards will not effectively mitigate identified risks.
+- **Control Risk**: How much less effective a security control has become over time.
+The risk that controls and safeguards will not effectively mitigate identified risks.
 - **Risk Appetite**: The level of risk an organization is willing to accept.
 - **Regulations that Affect Risk Posture**: Laws and regulations that influence an organization's risk exposure.
 - **Risk Assessment Types**: